talha700/ciscomdt_grpc/README.md

 > **Note**
 > This repo only demonstrate gRPC Dial-out telemetry.

-## Setup GRPC Dial-out Telemetry Using TIG Stack
+## Setup gRPC Dial-out Telemetry Using TIG Stack

 **Telegraf**: is an server agent to help collect metrics, we are using its [cisco_telemetry_mdt](https://github.com/influxdata/telegraf/blob/release-1.23/plugins/inputs/cisco_telemetry_mdt/README.md) plugin, which let telegraf understands GPB-KV (self-describing-gpb) encoding, sent by our Cisco device.

-**InfluxDB**: an high performance, scalable Time-series database
+**InfluxDB**: an high performance, scalable Time-series database.

-**Grafana**: plantform to query,analyze and visualize the metrics , allows us to build dynamic dashboards and generate alerts
+**Grafana**: plantform to query,analyze and visualize the metrics , allows us to build dynamic dashboards and generate alerts.

 > **Note**